 - When the workplace dies, e.g. with restructuring, downsizing, program termination or change, expansion or merger.

 ABRPO’s sessions upgrade professional skills and facilitate learning.
-We have published a practical, detailed guide to grief and loss, “The Basics of Grief and Multiple Loss: a Training Manual for Workers in AIDS Service Organizations.”
+We have published a practical, detailed guide to grief and loss, When Grief Comes to Work – Managing Grief and Loss in the Workplace – A Handbook for Managers and Supervisors

 ABRPO programs include:

 - Education: how to recognize and intervene when experiencing the effects of Grief, Loss and Trauma; education is an essential component of all of our programs.

 - Training: project staff partner with workers to co-create a training to maximally respond to their stated needs.